Myers-Briggs vs Spiritual Gifts: What's the Difference?

 These combine into 16 types.
 MBTI tells you how your mind works — how you process information, make decisions, and relate to the world.

-Origin: Developed by Katharine Briggs and Isabel Myers based on Carl Jung's psychological types.
+Origin.
+Developed by Katharine Briggs and Isabel Myers based on Carl Jung's psychological types.
 It is a secular psychological tool with no biblical basis.

 What Spiritual Gifts Measure